Mental competency evaluation OK'd for grandson charged with murder in Pine Grove

 Keck said Clark reported putting his hand in his grandmother's mouth and gave her a "fishhook," pulling on her cheek, to keep her from yelling.

 Keck said Clark then reported placing his arm around his grandmother's neck and pulling her back up the steps.
-He then took her to the bottom of the steps, where she fell to the ground, and he left her lay.
+He then took her to the bottom of the steps, where she fell to the floor, where he left her.

 Keck said Clark admitted disconnecting the telephone and taking the woman's phone to keep her from contacting police.